Protecting Caregiver Choice ● Upholding Family Care Rights ● Ensuring Quality Care for All

 Make Your Voice Heard: Public Comment Opportunity

-H&W and TBI Waiver Amendments: DDRS Public Notice
+Proposed Waiver Amendments: DDRS Public Notice

-Public comments on these amendments are being accepted from December 25, 2024 - January 24, 2025.
+Public comments on these amendments are being accepted from February 11th to March 13th, 2026

 Your voice matters!
 All public comments submitted during the comment period will be carefully reviewed and addressed by OMPP.
-A summary of the feedback, including responses to any suggestions not adopted and details of changes made to the waiver based on public input, will be included in the updated version of the waiver.Â
+A summary of the feedback, including responses to any suggestions not adopted and details of changes made to the waiver based on public input, will be included in the updated version of the waiver.

 Submit a Public Comment